 Hanover County Businesses (advertising only)

 Hanover businesses only, who wish to ADVERTISE their product or services.
-Booths located in ASHLAND ALLEY or the HANOVER HOME-SHOW.
+Booths located in ASHLAND ALLEY or ACTION AVENUE.
 Distribution of flyers, promotional materials and such are limited to within the assigned vendor booth space.
 Staff and volunteers must remain within the approved vendor’s space.

 COMMERCIAL FOOD Vendor

 Commercial Food Vendor preparing and selling food on site.
 Commercial Food Vendors are required to support a Non-Profit with 501(c)3 status (number required).
 Volunteers from the non-profit are required to participate in the work of the booth and a percentage of the profits must be donated to the non-profit organization.
 Food vendors are pre-selected for the Faire.

 **Larger booth sizes available for COMMERCIAL FOOD Vendors.

 VENDOR CHECK LIST – Please read and print for specifics of what vendors need to provide; ie tables, tents, etc.

 DUPLICATES – The Faire Committee cannot prevent duplication of Arts & Crafts products.
 We only permit one of the exact business (i.e., Tupperware and 31 Gifts).
 Please note your products, and we will do our best to keep similar booths separated.
 The large attendance generally compensates for duplication.